PurdueCAM2Project/SE4ML/sphinx-book/source/software/chapter_python.rst

 Nondeclarative
 ''''''''''''''

 Python programs consist of executable statements.
-They don’t have declarations.
+They don't have declarations.
 In most languages, you declare a function; in Python, you execute a statement that creates a function object and assigns it to a variable.
 In other languages, you call a function by giving its name and